Boiling water reactor: Control systems

 Reactor pressure in a BWR is controlled by the main turbine or main steam bypass valves.
-Unlike a PWR, where the turbine steam demand is set manually by the operators, in a BWR, the turbine valves will modulate to maintain reactor pressure at a setpoint.
+Unlike a PWR, where the turbine steam demand is set manually by the operators, in a BWR, the turbine valves and bypass valves will modulate to maintain reactor pressure at a setpoint.
 Under this control mode, the turbine output will automatically follow reactor power changes.
 When the turbine is offline or trips, the main steam bypass/dump valves will open to direct steam directly to the condenser.
 These bypass valves will automatically or manually modulate as necessary to maintain reactor pressure and control the reactor's heatup and cooldown rates while steaming is still in progress.

 Reactor water level is controlled by the main feedwater system.
 From about 0.5% power to 100% power, feedwater will automatically control the water level in the reactor.
 At low power conditions, the feedwater controller acts as a simple PID control by watching reactor water level.
 At high power conditions, the controller is switched to a "Three-Element" control mode, where the controller looks at the current water level in the reactor, as well as the amount of water going in and the amount of steam leaving the reactor.
 By using the water injection and steam flow rates, the feed water control system can rapidly anticipate water level deviations and respond to maintain water level within a few inches of set point.
 If one of the two feedwater pumps fails during operation, the feedwater system will command the recirculation system to rapidly reduce core flow, effectively reducing reactor power from 100% to 50% in a few seconds.
 At this power level a single feedwater pump can maintain the core water level.
 If all feedwater is lost, the reactor will scram and the Emergency Core Cooling System is used to restore reactor water level.